MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 The above limitations are because of how the adapters for these test frameworks discover and report data-driven tests.

+The above limitations are because of how the adapters for these test frameworks discover and report data-driven tests.

-### Does the VsTest task support running tests that target multiple target frameworks at a time?
+### Does the VSTest task support running tests that target multiple target frameworks at a time?

-The VsTest task doesn't support running tests that target multiple target frameworks at a time as this is a limitation from the [vstest platform](https://github.com/microsoft/vstest/issues/2310) side.
+The VSTest task doesn't support running tests that target multiple target frameworks at a time as this is a limitation from the [VSTest platform](https://github.com/microsoft/vstest/issues/2310) side.
-If you want to run tests that belong to multiple target frameworks, you'll need multiple instances of the vstest task, one per set of dlls that target a particular framework.
+If you want to run tests that belong to multiple target frameworks, you'll need multiple instances of the VSTest task, one per set of DLLs that target a particular framework.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->